Addiewell railway station

 Addiewell railway station is a railway station serving Addiewell in West Lothian, Scotland.
 It is located on the Shotts Line from Glasgow Central to Edinburgh Waverley via Shotts.

 History

 Opened by the Caledonian Railway in July 1882 (several years after the line itself), it became part of the London, Midland and Scottish Railway during the Grouping of 1923.
 The line then passed on to the Scottish Region of British Railways on nationalisation in 1948.

 When sectorisation was introduced, the station was served by ScotRail until the Privatisation of British Rail.

+Passenger volume

 Service

 Monday to Saturday sees an hourly service to Edinburgh and Glasgow serving most intermediate stations, this drops to 2-hourly in the evening.
 There is one service a day to and from Motherwell.

 Sundays see a 2-hourly service in both directions, not calling at Breich or Cambuslang.